Landtag of Thuringia: Elections

 Elections are held every five years using the German Mixed-member proportional representation (MMP) system, with an election threshold of 5% vote share to receive any seats.
 All German citizens 18 years of age or older living in Thuringia are entitled to vote.
 If a party wins more constituency seats than its overall share of the vote, the overall size of the Landtag increases because of these overhang and leveling mandates.

 Current composition

-The 2024 Thuringian state election was disastrous for the Left, which lost more than half of its seats, and the three parties that are governing on the federal level: The so-called traffic light coalition consisting of SPD, Greens and FDP, the latter two of which lost all of their seats.

-This election was the first time in the history of the Federal Republic that a far-right party (Alternative for Germany) won first place.